A mission of gravity

 "It is just a once-in-a-lifetime experience.
 You can go to

-the beach any day," said Elizabeth King, a student at Texas
+the beach any day," said Elizabeth King, a junior at Texas

 Parting with the last meal